-What’s the Difference Between Music and Sound Therapy Healing?
+What’s the Difference Between Music Therapy and Vibrational Sound Therapy?

 Music therapy typically refers to treatment that incorporates elements of music or song to help achieve specific emotional responses or to foster means of expression.
 For example, if someone has difficulty describing how they feel about a particular subject, a music therapy exercise might involve writing lyrics instead of simply talking about their feelings.

 Vibrational sound therapy often involves drums, tuning forks or singing bowls.
 These instruments produce vibrations and sounds that may make it easier to focus and clear your mind.
 Sound therapy can promote a more effective meditative state freeing you of distractions.